filipvanlaenen/sapor/README.md

 Installation
 ------------

-You can install this by cloning this repository, and then executing the following commands in the directory where it got cloned:
+You can install this program by cloning this repository, and then executing the following commands in the directory where it got cloned:

-  bin/create_installation_package.sh
-  tar -xzf sapor-0.1a1.tar.gz
-  cd sapor-0.1a1/
-  sudo ./install.sh

 Usage
 -----